We’ve understood why we need a new approach to leadership to bring us through this time of change.

 - And when we come to implementation we will be more focused, more enthusiastic, more efficient, effective, and adaptable to changing circumstances

-This is Inner Leadership.
+We call this new set of skills and abilities, Inner Leadership.
 This is how we become antifragile: able to use change to become stronger and more valuable.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.